AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/dita-ot-specialization.md

 >[!NOTE]
 >
 > AEM Guides is shipped with DITA-OT version 3.3.2.
-However, AEM Guides supports DITA-OT version 1.7 and above.
+However, it supports DITA-OT version 1.7 till DITA-OT version 4.x.
 For the complete list of DITA-OT versions, see [DITA-OT versions](http://www.dita-ot.org/download).

 >[!TIP]
 >